Will AI Replace Jobs And Cause Australian House Prices to Fall?

 Next 3 years

-AI will remove some jobs, but mostly through attrition, reduced hiring and productivity restructuring.
+AI will remove some jobs, but mostly through natural attrition, reduced hiring and productivity restructuring.
 No major national unemployment crisis.

 3–7 years